ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Conclusion

-There are several potential reasons for why this search failed.
-First, if we construct a trend line connecting the radio activity from the coolest, latest type brown dwarfs to that of Jupiter, we find that instrumental sensitivity must increase by $\gtrsim$10$^{3}$ in order to detect auroral radio emissions.
-More optimistically, star-planet enhanced coronal activity likely require a $\gtrsim$10$^{1}$ increase in sensitivity to be detected at radio wavelengths.
-Second, although it is likely that the frequency range that we observed targets at was too high, it remains unknown what are the cutoff frequencies (local cyclotron frequencies) of giant exoplanets.
-However, the frequency range with which we searched for enhanced coronal emissions due to star-planet interactions was appropriate.
-Third, since giant exoplanet rotation periods are likely $\gtrsim$ 10 hrs, our rotational phase coverage of their auroral activity varied from 2--80\%.
-In the search for star-planet interactions, our orbital phase coverage was $\leq$8\% for close-in, hot exoplanet targets.

-This diagnosis of our survey points the way to improving the productivity of future searches for exoplanet auroral emissions and enhanced coronal activity due to star-planet interactions.
-First, great improvements in sensitivity are required to search for both types of emission, although only an increase in sensitivity of $\sim$10--100 is required to enable the search for enhanced coronal activity from star-planet interactions on the nearest stars.
-For the detection of exoplanet auroral emissions, the situation is rather more pessimistic.
-Second, future instrumentation should seek to simultaneously observe as wide of a bandpass as possible given the great uncertainty in exoplanet magnetic field strengths, and therefore, the frequency of their cyclotron emissions.
-Such an advance will also improve the ability to detect flares from star-planet interactions.
-Third, future surveys should leverage full Stokes parameters to distinguish and characterize among various types of astrophysical emission, and as an RFI mitigation strategy.
-Fourth, future work will require longer, and more frequent, observations of planet-hosting systems.
-High cadence observations will enable researchers to untangle the effects of intrinsic stellar activity from differentially rotating stars, from enhanced activity induced by tidal and magnetic star-planet interactions, and from variable and sporadic exoplanet auroral radio emissions.
+These survey results provide guidance as to how to enhance the scientific return of future surveys for star-planet interactions at radio wavelengths.
+First, increases in sensitivity of 1-2 orders of magnitude are required to detect magnetic star-planet interactions.
+Second, future surveys should simultaneously observe as wide a bandpass as possible given the great uncertainty in flare magnetic field strengths that may be generated by star-planet interactions.
+Third, future surveys should include polarimetry to distinguish among and characterize various types of astrophysical emission, as well as an RFI mitigation strategy.
+Fourth, multiepoch, high-cadence observations are required to untangle the effects of intrinsic stellar activity on differentially rotating stars from enhanced activity induced by tidal and magnetic star-planet interactions.
+Finally, high-fidelity theoretical simulations are required to model the influence of star-planet interactions on stellar atmospheres and assess the prospects for observing enhanced photospheric, chromospheric, transition region, and coronal activity within hot exoplanet systems.